-How do I know if I need to adjust my uPVC doors?
+How do I know if I need to adjust my uPVC front door?

 Hold the back of your hand close to the perimeter of the door.
 If you can feel a draught, you may need to adjust your door.
 It’s also a good idea to check if there isn’t another problem with your door before adjusting it.
-Be sure to check if there are any obstructions, such as dirt or stones, at the bottom of the door frame.
+Be sure to check if there are any obstructions, such as dirt or stones, at the bottom of your uPVC front door.
 Any dirt or debris should be cleaned away before adjusting the door to make sure that this isn’t causing the problem.

-What do I need to adjust my uPVC doors?
+What tools do I need to adjust my uPVC doors?